limine-bootloader/limine/CONFIG.md

 * `uuid` - Alias of `guid`.
 * `fslabel` - The `root` is the name of the filesystem label of a partition.
 * `tftp` - The `root` is the IP address of the tftp server to load the file from.
 If the root is left empty (`tftp:///...`) the file will be loaded from the server Limine booted from.
 This resource is only available when booting off PXE.

+A URI can optionally be suffixed with a blake2b hash for the referenced file, by appending a pound character (`#`) followed by the blake2b hash.
+E.g.: `boot:///somemodule.gz#ca6914d2...446b470a`.

 A URI can optionally be prefixed by a `$` character to indicate that the file pointed to be the URI is a gzip-compressed payload to be uncompressed on the